 Wash your hands regularly, especially before touching your face, and wipe down these items regularly with anti-bacterial wipes.

 Especially if you're wearing makeup, live in a polluted environment or wear sunscreen (which you should be doing, by the way), don't get lazy when it comes to your cleansing routine.
 If you're solely relying on makeup wipes, chances are that you won't be getting all the product, grime and dirt off your face.
 Start with a cleansing oil or micellar water to break down the makeup so your second cleanser can reach right into your pores.
 Also avoid sleeping in your makeup.

 Nivea Face Care Rose Micellar Water with Oil (400ml), $19.90.

 Exfoliating is a crucial part of your skincare regime - it reveals fresh skin cells and improves the texture and look of your complexion.

 But as much as we love the feel of scrubs, abrasive walnut shells or other natural fibers (don't even get me started on microbeads - these non-biodegradable beads are disastrous for the environment) can actually cause micro-tears in the skin.
-Chemical exfoliants, on the other hand, work to shed more skin cells and promote skin regeneration.
+Chemical exfoliants or enzyme peels on the other hand, work to shed more skin cells and promote skin regeneration.

 #8 You're overusing salicylic acid

-This BHA (or beta hydroxy acid) is great for brides with oily skin.
-Got a pimple or ten?
+Thanks to properties that encourage exfoliation of skin and unclogging of pores, this BHA (or beta hydroxy acid) is great for brides plagued with oily skin.
+Got a pimple invading your face?
 Salicylic acid.
 Stubborn blackheads?
 Salicyc acid.